Please be aware, the information on this page relates to Bedford Hospital

 If you have any issues with the bowel preparation, please contact the Endoscopy unit.

-You can have sips of water up to 2 hours before your appointment time
+• You may have as much clear fluids as you like up to 2 hours before your examination.

 What is a low fibre (residue) diet?